Next Friday: Plot

-After finding out Deebo escaped prison to get revenge on Craig, Willie decides it would be safer for Craig to move to Rancho Cucamonga to live with his uncle Elroy and cousin Day-Day, who had just won the lottery.
-Day-Day shows Craig around the house and neighborhood.
-Day-Day explains to Craig that after winning the lottery, all of the taxes and fees that were taken out only left them enough to buy their house and Day-Day's car.
-A notice arrives informing them that their house could face repossession.
+After finding out Deebo escaped prison with his brother Tyrone to get revenge on Craig, Willie decides it would be safer for Craig to move to Rancho Cucamonga to live with his uncle Elroy and cousin Day-Day, who just won the lottery, until Deebo is sent back to prison.
+After some stalling, Craig explains that he really didn’t want to leave his neighborhood nor Smokey (who has since gone to rehab) behind.
+He accepts the fact that he needs to move after a run in with Deebo.
+Day-Day explains to Craig that while winning the lottery, all of the taxes and fees that were taken out only left them enough to buy their house and a car that is owned by Day-Day.
+A mailman delivers a notice informing them that their house could face repossession.

-Later, Craig visits Day-Day at work, a record shop.
-Day-Day hides from his pregnant ex D'Wana and her little sister Baby D who constantly stalk and harass him saying that he is the baby's father.
-Day-Day's boss Pinky arrives at the store finding it locked.
-While Day-Day and his co-worker Roach are in the back, a scuffle between Craig and Pinky ensues in which Pinky mistakes him for a robber, while Craig tries to explain that he is Day-Day’s cousin.
-Pinky then fires Day-Day and Roach.
+Before Craig visits Day-Day at work at a record shop, an angry customer threatens Day-Day.
+Craig pushes the customer, causing him to run out of the store, and Day-Day introduces Craig to his white skateboarder friend and co-worker Roach.
+Craig then shows Day-Day the notice.
+Day Day hides from his ex-girlfriend D'Wana and her younger yet physically intimidating sister Baby D who constantly harass him saying that he is her baby's father, even though he met her when she was 3 months pregnant.
+D'Wana throws a brick at his car windshield.
+Day-Day and Roach's boss Pinky arrives at the store, finding it locked.
+While Day-Day and Roach are in the back smoking, a scuffle between Craig and Pinky ensues in which Pinky mistakes him for a robber, while Craig tries to explain who he is.
+Pinky then fires Day-Day and Roach in anger.

-Craig, Day-Day, and Roach try to figure out how to keep the house.
+Craig, Day-Day and Roach try to figure out how to keep the house.
 Craig remembers seeing their neighbors, a trio of gang member brothers known as "the Jokers", who live with their sister Karla carrying a hydraulic pump.
-Suspecting that it may be hiding cash, Craig convinces Day-Day and Roach to help him get inside the Jokers' house and steal the pump.
+Suspecting that it may be hiding cash, Craig convinces Day-Day and Roach to help him get inside the Jokers' house and steal their pump.